ic2019/group_project3/README.md

 #### Following analysis are done.

-  1)Can we predict the sentiment behind every drug review made?
+   - Can we predict the sentiment behind every drug review made?

-  2)Can we find the best medicine for different conditions?
+   - Can we find the best medicine for different conditions?

-  3)Which are the top 10 drugs used?
+   - Which are the top 10 drugs used?

-  4)Which are the top 10 conditions reported?
+   - Which are the top 10 conditions reported?

-  5)Which are the least 10 conditions reported?
+   - Which are the least 10 conditions reported?

-  6)Which are the least 10 drugs used?
+   - Which are the least 10 drugs used?

-  7)What's the distribution of rating for this dataset?
+   - What's the distribution of rating for this dataset?

-  8)Is ther any correlation between rating and usefullness?
+   - Is ther any correlation between rating and usefullness?

-  9)Can we find any correlation between length of reviews and usefulCount.
+   - Can we find any correlation between length of reviews and usefulCount.

-  10)Do we see any trend in the sentiment of drug reviews over the period of 10 years?
+   - Do we see any trend in the sentiment of drug reviews over the period of 10 years?

-  11)Do we see any trend in number of conditions reported and drugs used over the 10 years?
+   - Do we see any trend in number of conditions reported and drugs used over the 10 years?

   ## Tasks
   ### Extract / Transform / Load